-This detailed study manual is just one component of our ILA-LPM course, which also includes comprehensive video lessons and handouts for all of the syllabus material, practice problems, commentary on previous SOA exams, flashcards, and much more.
+This detailed study manual is just one component of our ILA-101 course, which also includes comprehensive video lessons and handouts for all syllabus material, practice problems, commentary on previous SOA exams, flashcards, and much more.

 This study manual is organized in exactly the same order as the online course, which is not necessarily in the same order as the official syllabus.
-The layout of the course reflects what I believe is the most logical order for learning the material from start to finish:
+The layout of the course reflects what we believe is the most logical order for learning the material from start to finish:

 - A. Product Design.
-This section is anchored by two large study notes (LPM-165 and LPM-166) that describe common types of life and annuity products.
-This section also contains readings that introduce other product types or expand on the product types in LPM-165 and LPM-166.
+This section is anchored by two large study notes (ILA101-100 and ILA101-101) that describe common types of life and annuity products.
+This section also contains readings that introduce other product types or expand on the product types in ILA101-100 and ILA101-101.
 Understanding the ILA product landscape is helpful for understanding concepts covered in later sections. - B. Experience Studies and Assumptions.
 This section starts with traditional experience studies for common actuarial assumptions like mortality and lapse.
 It also covers newer techniques involving predictive analytics.
-There is also a subsection devoted to term-specific assumptions since term life insurance is the single most significant life insurance product in the modern marketplace and receives much attention on the LPM syllabus. - C. Reinsurance.
-This section primarily comprises chapters from the Tiller reinsurance textbook.
-It may appear the smallest by page count, but for most people, the reinsurance material is the most challenging material on the syllabus.
-Be sure to stay on schedule in Sections A and B so that you have plenty of time to digest Section C. However, don't get stuck here too long because there are plenty of important readings to cover in Section D. - D. Regulatory and Operational Considerations.
-This final section covers a range of readings related to important regulatory topics (nonforfeiture, illustrations, etc.), earnings/value measurement, and market trends.
-You'll probably find this material less mentally draining than the reinsurance material in Section C, and most of the topics here are best studied after completing prior sections.
-Section D is one of the largest sections by source reading page count, however, so it's very important to manage your time well and complete everything here.
+There is also a subsection devoted to term-specific assumptions since term life insurance is the single most significant life insurance product in the modern marketplace and receives much attention on the ILA-101 syllabus. - C. Valuation and Modeling.
+This section provides an introductory but comprehensive overview of life insurance valuation (reserving) and the modeling of variable annuities.
+You will learn about both US Statutory and US GAAP reserving practices, primarily as they apply to life insurance products.
+Because the source material consists of dense textbook chapters rich in quantitative concepts, the many Excel examples integrated into the video lessons are specifically designed to facilitate your learning. - D. Reinsurance.
+This section focuses on chapters from the Tiller reinsurance textbook.
+Although it may appear the shortest, the reinsurance material is often some of the most challenging on the syllabus.
+We strongly recommend completing Section C first for maximum study effiency given that the quantitative reinsurance concepts are built upon a formula-based US Statutory framework.
+Like the valuation topics, the quantitative concepts in this section are best understood with the aid of the Excel examples in the video lessons. - E. Product Management.
+This section explores a diverse set of factors influencing the management and design of life and annuity products, including regulatory requirements, earnings and value measurement, policyholder taxation, distribution channels, and marketing.
+You'll likely find this material less mentally demanding than Sections C and D, and it's generally most beneficial to approach these topics after completing the preceding sections.